skuid/skuid-labs/experiments/pages/removeSFHeader/README.md

 # Remove SF Header

 ## Description:
-This folder contains the custom lightning component, controller, and VF sample code necessary to redirect your lightning tab to a VF page with no SalesForce header.
+This folder contains the custom lightning component, controller, and Visualforce (VF) sample code necessary to redirect your Lightning tab to a VF page with no Salesforce header.